Toshniwal Technologies - Bomb Calorimeters

 Toshniwal Technologies Private Limited's Bomb Calorimeters are known throughout India for their superb quality and craftsmanship, easy to use software and their simplistic design.
 The Toshniwal Bomb Calorimeters are the most reliable, stable and accurate Bomb Calorimeters manufactured in India, offering readings at par with the top manufacturers in the world at a fraction of the cost.

-With having a temperature accuracy of 0.001°C and a software which automatically calculates the maximum rise in temperature, Heat Capacity of Bomb Calorimeter (Equivalent Value or Water Equivalent) and Calorific Value of samples and automatically saves the result values in a summary format, purchasing the Toshniwal Bomb Calorimeter is the right choice.
+Having a temperature accuracy of 0.001°C and a software which automatically calculates the maximum rise in temperature, Heat Capacity of the Bomb Calorimeter (Equivalent Value or Water Equivalent) and the Calorific Value of the samples are automatically calculated and the results are saved in a summary format.
+Purchasing the Toshniwal Bomb Calorimeter is the right choice.

 Toshniwal Bomb Calorimeter Installation and Assembly Videos

 |Standards:||BS 1016: Part 5:1967

 |BS 1016: Part 5:1967